jeelabs/esp-link/README.md

 LED indicators
 --------------
-Assuming the above LED configuration, the green LED will show the wifi status as follows:
+Assuming appropriate hardware attached to GPIO pins, the green "conn" LED will show the wifi status as follows:
 - Very short flash once a second: not connected to a network and running as AP+STA
 - Very short flash once every two seconds: not connected to a network and running as AP-only
 - Even on/off at 1HZ: connected to your network but no IP address (waiting for DHCP)
 - Steady on with very short off every 3 seconds: connected to your network with an IP address (esp-link shuts down its AP after 15 seconds)

-The yellow LED will blink briefly every time serial data is sent or received by the esp-link.
+The yellow "ser" LED will blink briefly every time serial data is sent or received by the esp-link.
-(This does not function yet.)

 Wifi configuration details
 --------------------------